ibm-cloud-docs/Backup/configure-bmr-backup-windows.md

 # Configuring BMR backup job
 {: #configureBMR}

 You need to purchase the BMR plug-in to create a BMR backup.
 BMR is available only for Windows Bare Metal Servers.
 No BMR option is available for VSI.
-For more information, see [Getting started with the Bare Metal Restore plug-in](/docs/Backup?topic=Backup-BMRplugin#BMRplugin).
+For ing started with the Bare Metal Restore plug-in](/docs/Backup?topic=Backup-BMRplugin#BMRplugin).
 {: important}

 ## Starting Cloud Backup Portal